iorixxx/lucene-solr-analysis-turkish/README.md

 In other words, they are treated as if they were the same word even though they have completely different meanings.
 I will post some other harmful collisions here.

+Please note that zemberek-morphology-0.9.2.jar and zemberek-core-0.9.2.jar should be generated and deployed to your local maven repository by invoking `mvn install` command on the [master branch](https://github.com/ahmetaa/zemberek-nlp), which hasn't been released yet.
+We will be able to consume the JARs from maven repository after zemberek-nlp [0.9.2 release](https://github.com/ahmetaa/zemberek-nlp/issues/47).

 Currently we have five custom TokenFilters.
 To load the plugins, place specified JAR files (along with TurkishAnalysis-5.3.0.jar, which can be created by executing `mvn package` command) in a `lib` directory in the Solr Home directory.
 This directory does not exist in the distribution, so you would need to create it for the first time.